SkepticSeptic/Razer-Blade-15-Advanced-NixOS/README.md

 Low-patched: When building, logrotate can sometimes provide an exit code of 1 when there is nothing to do.
 Fixed in configuration.nix at # Fix logrotate bug

 Low: So far, I have not been able to get ollama working on the GPU with the offload script, this may not be possible in the current state of nixos/ollama/nvidia/optimus, so for now it only works on CPU which isn't quite blazing fast.
 In the future want to possibly set up a shortcut to reboot with nvidia drivers or something.

+Low-hack: With the default 15.6" 1920x1080p 360hz display, I could not get hyprland to detect it as anything above 60hz.
+This seemed to fix itself when I upgraded to a different monitor (see warning "*" number 2)

 # Features:
 iGPU only with offloading to the dGPU when needed